timrighettini/CSCI_480_Assignment_1/assign1/assign1/ReadMe.txt

 The program completes the following tasks, EXCLUDING extra credit:

-1. Renders a heightfield of a 256x256 image, with smooth image manupulations of images that size
+1. Renders a heightfield of a 256x256 image, with smooth image manipulations of images that size
 2. The window size is 640x480
 3. The window is rendered in perspective view, and uses all of the appropriate z buffer variables
 4. Mouse input allows the player to scale, rotate, and translate the image